SWARMHAUL REFERENCE LEG LIFECYCLE

 • A leg's agreedPaymentSol is locked at creation time — it does NOT recompute on settle.

 • The vault's lamport balance at confirm_leg time must cover leg.payment_lamports.
-Defense in depth: the program refuses the transfer if it doesn't.

 • confirm_leg marks the leg complete before the system transfer (CEI pattern).